SAP-samples/teched2023-AD263/exercises/ex2/README.md

 Toggle the Active Switch for Category Java Application Logs and click save.
 This enables the data collection of Java Application logs for all customer created Java application in this BTP CF subaccount.
 The configuration is transferred to the subaccount and data collection and transfer of data starts within the next minute.

 Without this toggle switch set to active, even though the application is instrumented and might create errors, the errors are not transferred to SAP Cloud ALM.
-This mechanism is in place to ensure that only data for metrics which are used in SAP Cloud ALM are collected and transferred, especially as such transfer happens also across data centers as one Cloud ALM tenant manages all customer services independent of the service location.
+This mechanism is in place to ensure that only data for metrics which are used in SAP Cloud ALM are collected and transferred, especially as such transfer happens also across data centers as one SAP Cloud ALM tenant manages all customer services independent of the service location.

 Switch view to Events settings